cunnie/docs/hetzner-freebsd.md

 ## Your Server has "participated in a very large-scale attack"

 In this blog post we discuss configuring an NTP (network time protocol) server  on a FreeBSD-based Hetzner virtual machine.
+This is the third installment of a series of blog posts.

-### What happens if we configure NTP insecurely?
+### The "very large-scale attack"

-Setting up an NTP server in an insecure manner will result in receiving an email similar to the following:
+On Thursday, Feb 20, 2014 I received the following email from Hetzner, my ISP:

 <blockquote>
 Subject: Abuse Message [AbuseID:0EE497:1B]: AbuseNormal: Exploitable NTP server used for an attack: 78.47.249.19<br />